Neverending Beginnings Media Kit – http://bit.ly/1AEiKKV

 How to be Alive Media Kit – http://bit.ly/1EHHCN4

 Award-winning author Mary Chris Escobar writes women’s fiction.
 Her debut novel, Neverending Beginnings was published in 2012 and released in paperback in 2015.
-Subsequent works include Delayed, How to be Alive and her latest, How to Fall, published in December 2014.
+Subsequent works include Delayed, How to be Alive and How to Fall.
 How to be Alive was the winner of the 2015 Next Generation Indie Book Award for the Chick Lit category.
-In addition to her blog, her personal essays have appeared in the The Write Lifestyle magazine (Issue 2, Issue 11), on Women Writers, Women['s] Books, the Kobo Writing Life blog, and USA Today’s Happy Ever After blog.
+Her personal essays have appeared in the The Write Lifestyle magazine (Issue 2, Issue 11), on Women Writers, Women[‘s] Books, the Kobo Writing Life blog, and USA Today’s Happy Ever After blog.

 In addition to her writing career, Mary Chris is also an academic adviser at Virginia Commonwealth University (VCU), with a masters degree in Counselor Education.
 She has participated in a panel discussion about research in fiction with the Focused Inquiry program at the university.
 Mary Chris lives in Richmond, Virginia in a renovated parking garage with her husband.
 You can find her just about anywhere with good coffee or craft beer.